 Parenting Orders often require separated parties to co-operate around sharing the care of children.
 They may require parents to have contact in order to deliver children into each other’s care or for the purpose of liaising about decisions about the children.
-When family violence occurs between parties who have Parenting Orders in place and an Apprehended Domestic Violence Order (ADVO) is applied for, it can be unclear how the ADVO will affect the arrangements under the Parenting Orders.
+When family violence occurs between parties who have Parenting Orders in place and an application for an Apprehended Domestic Violence Order (ADVO) is made, it can be unclear how the ADVO will affect the arrangements under the Parenting Orders.
 This article will discuss how ADVOs impact on Family Law Orders.

 Inconsistency between orders

-Parenting orders are made in the Federal Circuit Court or the Family Court.
-Both courts have federal jurisdiction, while ADVOs are made by the Local Court, which has state jurisdiction.
-In Australia, all decisions of the Commonwealth override decisions made by states or territories.
-As such, parenting orders made by the Federal Circuit Court or Family Court will override any inconsistent obligations of an ADVO.
+Parenting orders are made in the Federal Circuit and Family Court of Australia.
+This court has federal jurisdiction, while in New South Wales, ADVOs are made by the Local Court, which has state jurisdiction.
+In Australia, Commonwealth decisions override decisions made by states or territories.
+As such, parenting orders will override any inconsistent obligations of an ADVO.

 For example, if the Parenting Orders in place state that you are to collect your child at 3:00pm Saturday from the residence of the protected person of an ADVO, but the ADVO states you are not to be within 100 metres of the residence, you will not be in breach of the ADVO if you attend the residence for the purposes of collecting the child in accordance with the parenting orders.
 However, if you attend the residence of the protected person for any other reason and not in compliance with the Parenting Orders, you will be in breach of the ADVO.